A collection of information that answers most of the questions (I have been asked about Spanish Wells and Howard Beach House):

 GARBAGE: I have never quite been able to figure out the garbage schedule but there is regular garbage pickup a couple of times a week.
 There is a trash can in the kitchen.
 Whenever it gets full, please take the bag out to one of the bins at the end of the laneway.
 Note that there is no recycling on Spanish Wells (unfortunately) and everything goes into the same stream; no sorting necessary.
+UPDATE – see PLASTICS BAN

 GROCERY STORE: Spanish Wells has probably the best grocery store in all of the out islands; and conveniently, it is a 10 minute walk away.
 It is not a Kroger or Albertson’s or Loblaw’s but it is a pretty decent store.
-They are closed on Sunday’s and Wednesday afternoons and open until 5 most days and on Saturday until 6.
+They are open from 8 until 5 most days and on Saturday until 6.
 They are also closed sometimes for an extra day during Holidays (Christmas, Easter, New Years, etc.).
+There is also a pharmacy in the store.
 The food boat normally comes in on Tuesday and so the shelves can get pretty bare by Tuesday; especially during a busy time.
 Most things are more expensive than in mainland stores but it is not really worth it to bring your own food other than some specialty items like special spices or coffee.
 Some things are just not available (ie greek yogurt) and there is much more frozen meat than fresh but don’t worry, as far as I know, nobody has died from starvation on Spanish Wells (at least not in the last several centuries).
 As well, there are a number of smaller grocery stores around the island.
 They are more like 7-11’s (or Mac’s Milk for Canadians).
 If you are vegan or on a gluten free diet, you might want to get some food brought in or ordered.
 As well, at last check, Food Fair takes credit cards.
 Pinder’s Groceries at the dock is small but has just about all the staples you need.
 If for some reason, your flights have been delayed and you are arriving after the Food Fair has closed, just ask Calvin or Gurney (who run the water taxi) and they can ask Greta to stay a bit later so you can pick up some essentials.

 GOLF: There are lots of golf carts but no golf courses on Spanish Wells or Russell Island.
 There is a famous course about 100 miles away near Rock Sound called the Cotton Club (other end of Eleuthera) that, according to some reports, is in the process of opening up again.
 Truthfully, if you really want to golf, you are probably better off finding somewhere else to travel to for your vacation.
 Sorry.

 GOLF CARTS & DRIVING: While there are a number of cars on the island, the most common form or transportation is the golf cart (a.k.a ‘buggy’ is the local lingo).
-There are several spots to rent from but in my experience, the easiest is from Harbourside Rentals.
+There are several spots to rent from but in my experience, the easiest is from Spanish Wells Rentals.
 Please remember, they drive on the left here and the buggies are usually left hand drive.
 Keep your ‘SHOULDER TO THE SHOULDER’ and you will avoid any traffic troubles.

 HARBOUR ISLAND: ‘Briland’ as the locals call it, is the ‘ritzy’, ‘glitzy’ cousin of Spanish Wells.
 There are some beautiful homes and hotels over there as well as some great restaurants and an incredible beach.
 However, it is very expensive.
 By my estimate, the same meal that would cost $100 at the Shipyard or Wreckers would cost $250 over there (and I think the Spanish Wells experience is much nicer).
 My suggestion is to take the ferry over for a day, have lunch at one of the nice restaurants and/or a drink or two in one of the hotel bars, hang out on the beach, look for some celebrities, buy an overpriced t-shirt and then take the ferry back later in the afternoon.

 HURRICANES: Spanish Wells is right in the ‘heart’ of the hurricane belt that includes much of the Caribbean and the eastern cost of the USA.
 According to 2017 data from HurricaneCity.com, Eleuthera (and Spanish Wells) has been affected by a ‘named’ storm (that means hurricanes and tropical storms) 70 times in the last 145 years (since they started recording this information in 1871).
 That’s a ‘hit’ every 2.07 years on average.
 Note that only 34 of those ‘hits’ were actual hurricanes.
 That is slightly more hits than Hilton Head and Mobile (2.46) but fewer than Cape Hatteras, NC (1.36) and about the same as Miami and Tampa.
 While the weather channels report that hurricane season starts in June and goes until December (I think because they run out of things to talk about), it really is only September and October.
 Of course, you don’t want to be in a hurricane but the weather during the so-called ‘hurricane season’ in Spanish Wells is mostly very nice (except when there is a hurricane).
 There is slightly more rainfall in September and October than on average but the temperature is in the mid 80’s and the water is warm and there is usually plenty of sunshine.
 The memories of Andrew in 1992 and Floyd in 1999 are well entrenched in the residents of Spanish Wells and so they know how to deal with hurricanes.
 Most structures are very solidly built with extra reinforcement to tie down roofs, special hurricane resistant windows and a rubbery coating on the roofs to prevent shingles from dislocating.
 It was really weak pre-fab materials that led to the destruction of the Spanish Wells Beach Resort structure (that is now Howard Beach House) during Andrew in ’92.
 When a hurricane is forecast, people in Spanish Wells batten down the hatches by installing hurricane shutters on the doors and picking up items in the yard that could become projectiles during hurricane winds.
 The local power company ensures that branches above power lines are trimmed so that won’t cause a problem.
 For anyone that wants to visit HBH during ‘the season’, HBH offers a 100% refund if you can’t make it because of the weather (and the rate is lower).
-The ‘bottom line’ is that it is still okay to visit Spanish Wells during hurricane season.
+The ‘bottom line’ is that it is still okay to visit Spanish Wells during the so-called ‘hurricane’ season.

 ICE CREAM: Papa Scoops located at 15th st and main (just around the corner); incredible homemade ice cream with a new flavour almost every evening; a definite ‘must’!